-Imagine you're baking a cake and the recipe calls for 2.75 cups of flour.
-You rummage through your pantry and realize you only have measuring cups that show fractions.
-What do you do?
-You need to convert that decimal to a mixed number!
+Imagine you're baking a cake and the recipe calls for 2.Think about it: 75 cups of flour.
+In practice, you rummage through your pantry and realize you only have measuring cups that show fractions.
+Worth adding: what do you do?
+And you need to convert that decimal to a mixed number!
 This is a practical skill that extends beyond baking, impacting fields like carpentry, engineering, and even everyday shopping.
 Understanding how to convert decimals to mixed numbers is fundamental for anyone who works with measurements or needs to bridge the gap between decimal notation and fractional representation.
 Let's embark on a journey to master this valuable mathematical tool.

 Comprehensive Overview